 What’s so fascinating about Dr. Getzelman’s comprehensive testing is that it uncovered a number of allergies that Josh and his parents never knew he had and therefore never thought to seek treatment for.
 This is understandable considering Josh exhibited no overt allergy symptoms like runny nose, sneezing, cough, watery, eyes, asthma, eczema, food allergies, anaphylaxis, etc. Instead, Josh’s allergic reactions manifested in his mood and behavior.

-While other mainstream specialists tried to diagnose him on a surface level, Dr. Getzelman was able to get at the root causes that were causing him to exhibit signs of ADHD.
+While other mainstream specialists tried to diagnose him on a surface level, Dr. Getzelman was able to get at the root causes of his behavior and ADHD diagnosis.

 Dr. Getzelman’s Treatment Plan:

-Given her knowledge of Josh’s certain allergies and genetic polymorphisms, Dr. Getzelman was able to create a customized supplementation, dietary, and lifestyle plan him that included the following:
+Given her knowledge of Josh’s particular allergies and genetic polymorphisms, Dr. Getzelman was able to create a customized supplementation, dietary, and lifestyle plan him that included the following:

-- Prescribed glutathione supplements to support Josh’s detox pathways and activated/methyl B12 to enable dopamine production.
+- Glutathione supplements to support Josh’s detox pathways and activated/methyl B12 to enable dopamine production.

-- Eliminated gluten and all other foods he was allergic to.
+- Elimination of gluten and all other foods he was allergic to.

-- Advised Josh and his parents to clean up his bedroom to decrease the dust mite burden.
+- Education about how to change elements of Josh’s bedroom to decrease the dust mite burden.

 - Other treatments for food and environmental desensitization that are ongoing and will take more than a year.